Vickers VC10: Commercial service and sales

-Nigeria Airways had planned to buy two VC10s but cancelled the order for financial reasons; they leased a BOAC aircraft from 1969, but it was destroyed in a landing accident at Lagos in November that year.
+Nigeria Airways had planned to buy two VC10s but cancelled the order for financial reasons.
+They leased a BOAC aircraft from 1969, but it was destroyed in a landing accident at Lagos in November that year.
 The final VC10 was one of the five Type 1154 Super VC10s built for East African Airways between 1966 and 1970.
 Of these, one was destroyed in a takeoff accident at Addis Ababa in 1972, and the other four were retired in 1977 and returned to BAC, subsequently being purchased by the RAF.
 After the last aircraft was delivered in February 1970, the production line closed, 54 airframes having been built.
-The 707 and Douglas DC-8, with their superior operating economics, had encouraged many of the world's smaller airports to extend their runways, thus eliminating the VC10's main advantage.
+The 707 and Douglas DC-8, with their superior operating economics, encouraged many of the world's smaller airports to extend their runways, thus eliminating the VC10's main advantage.

 Marketing overtures were made elsewhere, particularly in Mexico, Argentina, Lebanon, Thailand, Czechoslovakia, and Romania, often fronted by British politicians.
 The final serious enquiry for VC10s came from the Chinese CAAC Airlines in 1971.
 It was confirmed in 1972 but by then the production equipment had been broken up.
 Czechoslovakia, Romania and China eventually purchased the Ilyushin Il-62.

 BOAC's successor British Airways (BA) began retiring their Super VC10s from trans-Atlantic flights in 1974, mainly due to the 1973 oil crisis, and using them to displace standard VC10s.
 Ten of the eleven surviving standard models were retired in 1974–75.
 Of these, five were leased to Gulf Air until 1977–78, then purchased by the RAF.
 One was leased to the Government of Qatar for VIP transport until 1981 when it was purchased by the RAF as an instructional airframe.
 The Government of the United Arab Emirates used another for similar purposes until 1981; it is preserved at Hermeskeil, Germany.
 The other three were traded in to Boeing as partial payment on new aircraft, and were scrapped at Heathrow.
 The last standard VC10 in BA service, G-ARVM, was retained as a stand-by for the Super VC10 fleet until 1979.
 It was preserved at RAF Cosford in the British Airways Museum collection; its condition deteriorated after BA withdrew funding, being reduced to a fuselage in 2006 before being moved to the Brooklands Museum.